johnheeder/markdown_space/MP_CLI.md

 The CFMI web server must run on a host with the VBS and Saratoga drivers loaded.
 The web server is a NodeJS application so the nodejs pac kage must be installed on the host.
 This can be done with the following commands on Debian systems.

 `sudo apt-get update`

 `sudo apt-get install -y curl nmap nodejs npm libcurl4-gnutls-dev`

 To run the server, use the following commands:

 `cd cfmi/server`

 `sudo nodejs ./cfmi.js`

 or

 `cd cfmi/server`

 `sudo nodejs ./cfmi.js -v info`

-to get additional debug output on the server.
 The server will print the ports it uses.

 _Note: the server must be run as root._
 The outpt from this will show the ports used by the web server.